Anoncheg1/emacs-configs/README.md

 - Dired: simple file filter like in dired-filter, but without water (https://github.com/Fuco1/dired-hacks)
 - image-dired-thumbnail-mode or image-dired-minor-mode: C-c w, M-W and zoom.
 - replace expand-region with mark-word, mark-mark-paragraph, mark-end-of-sentence, org-mark-element, org-mark-subtree
+- fill-paragraph - if previous line ended with dot, don't fill paragraph. with paragraph-start, paragraph-separate.
+- one key for fill-paragraph, add dot at the end and capitalize.
+- smart commet with M-; for last line in Elisp to drop ))) to the next line
+- in org-mode *asd* make * less visible

 # bashrc